 4) Clothes swap!
 Also called the Giveaway Box Party.
 Get a bunch of friends together and have them all bring a sack full of old clothes to trade in for new old clothes.
 No money spent at all!
 This is a great way to build community, and you get the added bonus of seeing your favorite dress on someone else at the next party.
 Trust us, it'll give you the warm-n-fuzzies.

 Story by Rachel Brown.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.